 Call a personal injury lawyer as soon as possible after such an accident happens because there is no time to waste.
 While the Massachusetts two-year statute of limitations for personal injury law may seem lengthy, this time frame covers a lot of things so you should not delay matters unnecessarily.

 If you feel that your financial state is not strong enough to seek out top-rate legal representation, then you should not let that come in the way.
-Instead, feel free to call the experienced legal team at Kelly & Associates Injury Lawyers in Boston, because our personal injury attorneys work on a contingency fee basis.
+Instead, feel free to call the experienced legal team at Michael Kelly Injury Lawyers in Boston, because our personal injury attorneys work on a contingency fee basis.

 This means that we won’t ask you for any advance on our fees and our initial consultation is also completely free.
 There are no obligations for visiting us and discussing your case, so don’t hold back and call us today to learn about your legal options and get started with them!